The Land (Torres novel): Summary

-Media Reception
+Reception

+At the time of its release in English, the Book Review in Kirkus defined the book as "a sad, simple, lyrical novel about a poor family's dashed hopes when a favored son returns from the big city to commit suicide."

-The book was well-acclaimed by critics and began to be used as a literary classic in many schools and universities in Brazil.
+The book was acclaimed by critics and began to be used as a literary classic in many schools and universities in Brazil.
 Among the innumerable reviews, essays and academic studies in masters theses and doctoral dissertations, several writers and important critics from different parts of the world have written positive comments about this book: Doris Lessing (England), Teolinda Gersão (Portugal), Ascensión Rivas (Spain) and many other writers from Brazil, such as Jorge Amado and Affonso Romano de Sant'Anna, and newspaper critics such as Leo Gilson Ribeiro (Jornal da Tarde, São Paulo), Leonor Bassères (Tribuna da Imprensa, Rio de Janeiro), Irineu Garcia (Jornal de Letras, Lisbon), Torriéri Guimarães (Folha da Tarde, São Paulo), Flávio Moreira da Costa (O Globo, Rio de Janeiro), Wladyr Nader (Folha de São Paulo), Gerson Pereira Valle (Tribuna de Petrópolis), Gerana Damulakis (A Tarde, Salvador).
 The land has generated a trilogy, with O cachorro e o lobo [The Dog and the Wolf] and Pelo fundo da agulha [Through the eye of the needle], both very well received by critics and the public.
-It also received good criticism in France.
+It was well-received by critics in France.
 The site remue.net described the book as "a romanesque song of love and despair" ["ce chant romanesque d’amour et de désespoir"].

 In English, the novel was reviewed by Kirkus and by Publishers Weekly.
 It is cited in The Cambridge Companion to the Postcolonial Novel and in Richard Pine's The Disappointed Bridge: Ireland and the Post-Colonial World.
-This is the first of Torres's two novels published in English.
-The other one is Blues for a Lost Childhood (1989), translated by John Parker and also published by Readers International, which was reviewed by The Los Angeles Times.
+It is the first of Torres's two novels published in English.
+The other one is Blues for a Lost Childhood (1989), translated by John Parker and also published by Readers International, which was reviewed by the Los Angeles Times.